AsaiYusuke/6502_test_executor/README.md

 #### JSON Schema file

-The tool also provides a [JSON Schema](https://json-schema.org/) document that makes it easy to create test scinario files.
+The tool also provides a [JSON Schema](https://json-schema.org/) document that makes it easy to create test scenario files.

 If you use [Visual Studio Code](https://code.visualstudio.com/), it will tell you about formatting error and element completion candidates based on JSON Schema without any extensions.